scallop-lang/scallop-lang.github.io/md/ssft22/lab1.md

 ## EC1: Shortest Path Length

-Here is an extra credit problem where you want to write rule to compute the shortest path length between two nodes.
+Here is an extra credit problem where you want to write a rule to compute the shortest path length between two nodes.
 The definition is `shortest_path_length(usize, usize, usize)` where `shortest_path_length(a, b, x)` means the shortest path length is `x` between node `a` and `b`.
 For example, the shortest path between node `1` and `5` has length 3 (`1 --> 2 --> 3 --> 5`).
-There could be path between a node and itself, e.g. the shortest path between node `4` and `4` has length 3 (`4 --> 1 --> 2 --> 4`).
+There could be a path between a node and itself, e.g. the shortest path between node `4` and `4` has length 3 (`4 --> 1 --> 2 --> 4`).

-You might want to create a helper relation which stores the length of paths.
+You might want to create a helper relation that stores the length of paths.
 For this you would need to assume the shortest path length would be less than or equal to the total number of nodes in the graph, to avoid computing for path lengths infinitely.
 Lastly, a `min` aggregation would be needed to find the shortest length.